shivamjadon/prateekpunetha.dev/2019-8-24-material-ocean.md

     </div>
 </div>

-this is the homescreen and as you can see how much lit it is matching with the material ocean.
+This is the homescreen and as you can see how much pretty it looks with the theme.

 ###### Apps:

-Oh yeah material ocean looks classic
+Oh yeah Material Ocean looks Classic

 <div class="row 200%">
     <div class="6u 12u$(medium)">